top of page

 Do I really need a lawyer after an accident?

-Some minor situations resolve without representation.
-Legal advice is more helpful when symptoms persist, income loss occurs, liability is disputed, or documents are unclear.
+Some minor situations resolve without legal representation.
+Legal advice becomes more helpful when symptoms persist, income loss occurs, liability is disputed, or documents are unclear.

 How many lawyers should I speak to?

-Speaking with least two or three lawyers is usually enough to compare communication and approach.
-However, if you are not satisfied, there is no harm in continuing to interview additional lawyers.
+Speaking with two or three lawyers is usually enough to compare communication styles and approaches.
+However, you can continue speaking with additional lawyers if you are unsure.

 What percentage do personal injury lawyers charge?